topStrip1

 traits of a narcissist

-It is important to be able to recognize signs of narcissistic abuse and know the traits of a narcissist so you can protect yourself.
-Understanding the characteristics of a narcissist will help you understand when abuse is happening, get out of unhealthy relationships, and, on the flip side, understand when itā€™s not narcissism.
-People can be abusive, mean-spirited, and controlling for reasons other than narcissism.Ā
+Understanding narcissist personality traits will help you understand when abuse is happening, get out of unhealthy relationships, and, on the flip side, understand when it’s not narcissism.
+People can be abusive, mean-spirited, and controlling for reasons other than narcissism.

 So what is a narcissist, really?
 How can you identify one?
-Letā€™s dive in.
+Let’s dive in.

 What is Narcissistic Personality Disorder?

-When most people think of a narcissist they’re really thinking of Narcissistic Personality Disorder, or NPD for short.
-Between .5 and 5% of people in the US have narcissism—around 1 in 200.
+Between .5 and 5% of people in the US have NPD—around 1 in 200.
 Many more, however, exhibit narcissistic traits.
 People can have characteristics of narcissism without meeting the qualifications for NPD, a mental health disorder.

 It is true that people with narcissism and those with NPD are more likely to abuse, manipulate, and control the people around them.
 However, as we’ll discover later, it is possible for people with narcissistic traits to change and become self-aware of the harm they’ve caused and work to change.